asheshwor/np-quake/README.md

 #About Nepal Quake dashboard

-This is a simple implementation of Shiny dashboard to explore the [Nepal earthquake](http://en.wikipedia.org/wiki/April_2015_Nepal_earthquake) data.
+This is a simple implementation of Shiny dashboard to explore the [April 2015 Nepal earthquake](http://en.wikipedia.org/wiki/April_2015_Nepal_earthquake) data.
 The earthquake data used here is NOT real-time.
 The records were downloaded from USGS website (csv format) and placed in the data folder.
 To filter the quakes in the vicinity of Nepal, only the quakes within the bounding box of Nepal map are used.

 You can try the app live at: [https://asheshwor.shinyapps.io/np-quake](https://asheshwor.shinyapps.io/np-quake).